Pumpkin Cheesecake

 Pumpkin cheesecake in a foil-wrapped pan.

-Let the cheesecake cool in the water bath, then leave it out on a rack to cool completely.
-Finally, cover and refrigerate until chilled — at least four hours or overnight.
-On that note, it’s a good idea to bake this cake a day ahead of time or early in the morning on the day you plan to serve it.
+Let the cheesecake cool in the water bath, then leave it out on a rack to cool to room temperature.
+Finally, cover with plastic wrap and chill in the refrigerator for at least four hours or overnight.
+On that note, it’s a good idea to bake this pumpkin cheesecake recipe a day ahead of time or early in the morning on the day you plan to serve it.

 Pumpkin cheesecake on an elevated glass dish.

-For the homemade caramel sauce — which is optional yet oh so good — I recommend a very simple recipe from Cooks Illustrated, which takes less than 10 minutes to make in the microwave and requires no fancy equipment or candy thermometers.
+For the homemade caramel sauce—which is optional yet oh so good—I recommend a very simple recipe from Cooks Illustrated, which takes less than 10 minutes to make in the microwave and requires no fancy equipment or candy thermometers.
+You can see the step-by-step instructions here.

-When you’re ready to serve the cheesecake, warm up the caramel sauce (it stiffens as it sits) and thin it with more heavy cream if necessary.
-Drizzle the caramel sauce over the each piece of cheesecake and top with a dollop of sweetened whipped cream and a light dusting of cinnamon if desired.
-Enjoy and Happy Thanksgiving!
+When you’re ready to serve the cheesecake, warm up the caramel sauce, drizzle it over each piece of cheesecake, and top with a dollop of sweetened whipped cream and a light dusting of cinnamon, if desired.

 Slice of pumpkin cheesecake topped with caramel.